Mind and Matter: The Cartesian Split

 I believe we need to break away from this whole misguided way of thinking: not simply to deny Cartesian consciousness, nor simply to deny Cartesian matter, but to deny both.
 There are many empirical reasons for taking such a course.
-Modern neuroscience gives us reasons for being suspicious of Cartesian assumptions about consciousness (see refs.~\cite{DennettA,DennettB,BlackmoreC,BlackmoreD}, and references cited therein); while quantum mechanics gives us equally good reasons for being suspicious of Cartesian assumptions about matter (see any textbook).
+Modern neuroscience gives us reasons for being suspicious of Cartesian assumptions about consciousness (see~\cite{DennettA,DennettB,BlackmoreC,BlackmoreD}, and references cited therein); while quantum mechanics gives us equally good reasons for being suspicious of Cartesian assumptions about matter (see any textbook).

 The aim of physics, as Descartes conceived it, is to arrive at the one true picture of things, totally objective, and complete in every detail.
 Before the year 1900 it might have looked as though we were getting steadily closer to that goal\footnote{Although there were $19^{\mathrm{th}}$ century physicists, such as Mach\cite{Mach}, who did not agree with Descartes about the goal of physics.}.
 However, quantum mechanics strongly suggests that the goal is unachievable.
 In quantum mechanics what you see depends on how you look.
 Make one kind of measurement on the electromagnetic field and one will obtain results consistent with it being a smoothly varying wave; make another, different kind of measurement and one will obtain results consistent with it being a collection of discrete particles.
-Similarly, if one observes an atom using a scanning tunnelling electron microscope one will see an apparently solid object; if, on the other hand, one observes it with a $\gamma$-ray microscope one will see a collection of point-like particles separated by empty space.
-So which of these pictures is the \emph{true} one?
-Quantum mechanics declines to say, just as it declines to say what is going on in a physical system when no one is looking.
-In place of the God-like conspectus of the entire universe, with nothing left out, which Descartes imagined and which continued to inspire physicists for $250$ years after him, quantum mechanics merely gives us methods for anticipating what will be observed in this or that particular experimental context.
-Moreover, the fact, that the outcome depends on the observer's decision as to which measurement to make, casts doubt on the assumption, that physics passively records events that would have happened anyway, in the absence of experimental intervention.
-This represents a subtle, but important departure from the Cartesian ideal of total objectivity.
+Similarly, if one observes an atom using a scanning tunnelling electron microscope, one will see an apparently solid object; If, on the other hand, one observes it with a $\gamma$-ray microscope one will see a collection of point-like particles separated by empty space.